gautemo/run-await-run/README.md

 `--get` (optional): fetches the URL with a GET request.
 Default is a HEAD request
 `--timeout <number>` (optional): when to stop waiting in milliseconds.
 Default is 300000 milliseconds (5 minutes)
 `--interval <number>` (optional): how often to check if URL responds in milliseconds.
 Default is 100 milliseconds
-`--keep-running` (optional): by default the proccess will exit when script two is completed.
-This will keep script one alive

 ### Handy features